tbarron/tbarron.github.io/index.md

    code reference, it doesn't get translated.
 If I use the literal character, it doesn't show up.

+ * Can I get a "last built" string in my header so I can get some feedback about how long builds are lagging?

  * Work out a way to change the layout of all pages in one place rather than having to edit each page file.